 Italy

-How to visit and what to see in the Vomero District (Naples): photos
+How to visit and what to see in the Vomero district, the bourgeois face of Naples

 Mansion in the Vomero neighborhood of Naples